-Where an associate's financial statements have a different reporting date from the Company's and the financials are consolidated using the equity method, please refer to the following for an illustrative guide on the necessary disclosures:
+Where an associate's financial statements have a different reporting date from the Company and the financials are consolidated using equity method of accounting, please refer to the following for an illustrative guide on the necessary disclosures:

-The financial statements of [Name of Associates] are made up to [30 September] each year.
-This was the financial reporting date established when the associate was incorporated, and a change of reporting date is not permitted/made because [state reason].
-For the purpose of applying the equity method of accounting, the financial statements of [Name of Associates] for the year ended [30 September 2022] have been used, and appropriate adjustments have been made for the effects of significant transactions between that date and 31 December 2022.
+The financial statements of [Name of associate] are made up to [30 September] each year.
+This was the financial reporting date established when the associate was incorporated.
+For the purpose of applying the equity method of accounting, the financial statements of [Name of associate] for the year ended [30 September 20x3] have been used, and appropriate adjustments have been made for the effects of significant transactions between that date and 31 December 20x3.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2022
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023 payables and provisions)

-18. Investment in a joint venture
+17. Investment in a joint venture